Boating

 Minimum Boat Launch Lake Elevations

-Lake Roosevelt is a reservoir so lake levels can fluctuate within a matter of hours.
+Lake Roosevelt is a working reservoir, so lake levels can fluctuate within a matter of hours.
+Lake level elevations can range between 1208 feet and 1290 feet over the course of the year.
 Check the current lake levels or call the Bureau of Reclamation at (800) 824-4916.

 • Hawk Creek 1281'